-Free training workshops are provided to health and community services in selected sites.
-The training course builds awareness and skills in using Digital Mental Health tools in practice, with a focus on the AIMhi Stay Strong App.
-The train the trainer course builds skills in developing and delivering training in Digital Mental Health, so that participants can then train others within their organisation beyond the life of the project.
+Free training workshops are provided to health and community service providers in selected sites across Australia.
+The training course builds awareness and skills in using e-mental health tools in practice, with a focus on the AIMhi Stay Strong App.
+The train the trainer course addresses development and delivery of training in e-mental health for those with existing trainer skills to assist them to train others within their organisation beyond the life of the project.

 Click here to download the training flyer.